-Capital budgeting involves the evaluation of potential projects that usually extend for several accounting periods.
-There are several tools available to assist in the financial ranking of the projects being considered.
+Capital budgeting involves evaluating potential investments in assets that will be used for several accounting periods.
+There are several tools available to assist in the financial ranking of the investments being considered.

-Since the projects involve more than one accounting period, it is wise to use techniques that consider the time value of money.
-These techniques utilize present value calculations, rather than simply using the unadjusted future amounts.
+Since the assets will last for more than one accounting period, it is wise to use techniques that consider the time value of money.
+These techniques use present value calculations, rather than simply using the unadjusted future amounts.
 In other words, present value calculations discount the future amounts.
-A dollar received one year from today will have a lower present value than one dollar.
+A dollar received one year from today will have a lower present value than today's dollar.
 The dollar received two years from today will have a present value that is less than a dollar received in one year, and so on.

 Two common techniques which use present value calculations are (1) net present value, and (2) internal rate of return.
 The net present value technique discounts the future cash flow by a specified interest rate.
-(The interest rate will likely be the required minimum return that a company will accept for the project being considered.)
-If the present value of the future cash flows is greater than the cash outlay, the project is said to have a positive net present value.
-This positive excess is the amount earned over and above the return that was used to discount the future cash flows.
+(The interest rate will likely be the required minimum return that a company will accept for the specific project being considered.)
+If the present value of the future cash flows is greater than the cash outlay, the project will have a positive net present value.
+The excess present value is the amount earned over and above the return that was used to discount the future cash flows.

-To recap, the net present value method and the internal rate of return use all of the cash flows from a project and will discount them with present value calculations.
+To recap, the net present value method and the internal rate of return use all of the cash flows from a project and will discount them to their present value.
 The payback method uses only some of the cash flows and does not discount them.
 The accounting rate of return does not use cash flows and does not discount the amounts.

 Join PRO or PRO Plus and Get Lifetime Access to Our Premium Materials